dan-mag08/dbt-duckdb-pipeline/README.md

         WHEN age BETWEEN 30 AND 40 THEN 'adult'
         ELSE 'senior'
     END AS age_group,
-    COUNT(id) OVER (PARTITION BY
+    COUNT(id) OVER (
+        PARTITION BY
             CASE
                 WHEN age < 30 THEN 'young'
                 WHEN age BETWEEN 30 AND 40 THEN 'adult' ELSE 'senior'
             END
     ) AS age_count
 FROM bronze_data

 6. Agregação Gold

-Arquivo: models/gold/summarized_data.sql
+Model: models/gold/summarized_data.sql

 WITH silver_data AS (
     SELECT * FROM {{ ref('enriched_data') }}